 There are two types of "notification": the notification sent as a response to a "notify request" (0x63) and the autonomous notification, which is unrelated to notify requests.
 The codes for these two types are identical.
 (Here, notification in response to a "notify request" signifies an announcement that does not specify the property value [content], while an autonomous notification is a voluntary announcement that was not made in response to a request.)
-In the case of a "notify request" (0x63), this indicates a request to notify (by broadcast simultaneously; hereafter "announce" will signify a broadcast) the content of the property stipulated in the EPC of the DEOJ-stipulated object.
-For messages in the case of a request, the PDC is set to 0.
-When more than one property is stipulated, the notification sequence is not specified.
+In the case of a "notify request" (0x63), this indicates a request to notify (by broadcast simultaneously; hereafter "announce" will signify a general broadcast) the content of the property stipulated in the EPC of the DEOJ-stipulated object.